Edward Pessen

 Edward Pessen (1920–1992) was an American historian.

 Life

-Edeard Pessen was born to a working-class Jewish immigrant family in New York City.
+Edward Pessen was born to a working-class Jewish immigrant family in New York City.
 After army service Pessen completed undergraduate education (in 1947) and gained a PhD (in 1954) from Columbia University.
-He taught at several universities, ending as professor of history at the graduate school of the City University of New York.
+He taught at several universities, ending as professor of history at the graduate school of the City University of New York before retiring to south Florida where he taught his final class, a senior seminar on the Cold War, as an adjunct professor at Florida International University.
 He was a founder of the Society for Historians of the Early American Republic, and was the society's president in 1985–6.